What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 The Japanese language test is a common test for all areas of Specified Skills.

-You must have passed the Japanese Language Proficiency Test (JLPT) N4 or above, or the Japan Foundation Japanese-Language Test (JFT).
+You must pass the Japanese Proficiency Test (JLPT) N4 or higher or Japan Foundation Test for Basic Japanese (JFT).

-As with skills evaluation exam, those who have successfully completed Technical Intern Training (ii) are exempt from the Japanese language test.
+Just like skills evaluation exam, "those who have completed the Technical Intern Training (ii) well" are exempt from Japanese exam.

 What is the Japanese Language Proficiency Test (JLPT)?